nsmsn/dotcom/src/slash/loves.md

 Comics were a huge part of developing visual literacy for me.
 My most beloved comic strips are:

-- Calvin and Hobbes by Bill Watterson.
+- <i>Calvin and Hobbes</i> by Bill Watterson.
 Just a beautiful and imaginative artistic statement.
 I love the strips of Calvin careening through the woods in his red wagon with his imaginary friend.
-- Krazy Kat by George Herriman.
+- <i>Krazy Kat</i> by George Herriman.
 Discovered this incredible strip through a collection of old newspaper comics at the public library when I was in grade school.
 Later I ended up living in the real Coconino County after moving to Arizona.
-- Peanuts by Charles Schulz.
+- <i>Peanuts</i> by Charles Schulz.
 Peanuts was finishing its last decades in the newspaper when I was getting into the comics pages.
 Charlie Brown is one of the ultimate underdogs.
-- Pogo by Walt Kelly.
+- <i>Pogo</i> by Walt Kelly.
 Great political satire and charming characters.
 I have a small vintage collection of Pogo books and memorabilia.

 &nbsp;

 ## Sports

 🏈 Bills, 🏀 Knicks, ⚾ Mets, 🏒 Sabres.
 These are the teams I picked as a kid.
-If anyone knows of a ⚽ team that can break my heart in equal measure, contact me.

-I also follow the New York Liberty in WNBA, and Syracuse University for NCAA.
-My Nippon Professional Baseball team is Hiroshima Toyo Carp.
-And because I’m local and grew up on _The Simpsons_, I cheer on the Albuquerque Isotopes.
+New York Liberty for WNBA.
+Syracuse Orange and Tennessee Volunteers for NCAA.
+In Nippon Professional Baseball, I like the Hiroshima Toyo Carp.
+Locally, I cheer on the Albuquerque Isotopes and NM United ⚽.

 &nbsp;